SamarSaifi/Mental-Health-Companion/README.md

 - Vite

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Contact
 Created by Samar Saifi
-" > README.md

-# Step 2: Add the README.md file to Git
-git add README.md

-# Step 3: Commit the file with a message
-git commit -m "Add README file"

-# Step 4: Push the changes to GitHub
-git push